SFEM for the unsteady Navier-Stokes Equations on a stationary surface: Numerical results

-We set the viscosity parameter $\mu =1/2$ and start with an initial mesh size of $h_0=0.66$ and time-step $\Delta t_0 = 0.5$.
+We set the viscosity parameter $\mu =1/2$ and the density distribution $\rho=1$, and start with an initial mesh size of $h_0=0.66$ and time-step $\Delta t_0 = 0.5$.
 Then, we consider a series of refinements such that the spatial refinement is halved while the temporal refinement is reduced by a factor of four, so we have $\Delta t \sim h^2$.
 That allows us to obtain optimal convergence; see \Cref{theorem: Velocity Error Estimates UNS,theorem: Pressures Error Estimate UNS,theorem: pressure estimate HR UNS}